aFarhin/Auction_Status_App/README.md

 The application uses modern web development technologies such as asynchronous JavaScript (async/await), the Fetch API for data retrieval, and CSS Flexbox for responsive design.
 Additionally, the application stores fetched data in session storage to reduce the number of API calls required.

-Overall, the "Auction Status App" is a well-implemented application that provides a great user experience for searching and viewing auction data.
+Overall, the "Auction Status App" is a well-implemented application that provides a great user experience for searching and viewing auction data..